-Students unable to complete the PhD program within the time limit must petition the Graduate School for an extension of time to complete the degree provided there exists adequate reason to justify such a request.
+Students unable to complete the PhD program within the time limit must file Extension of the Time Limit to Complete a Graduate Degree Program the Graduate School for an extension of time to complete the degree provided there exists adequate reason to justify such a request.
 The Graduate School will not approve an extension for 'personal reasons,' the request must be specific and present strong justification for the request.
 Students must provide a detailed description of work completed to date, a detailed month-to-month timeline for completion of the dissertation/degree, and a written endorsement from the advisor/major professor.
-Requests for extensions should be made at Least two weeks prior to the start of the semester.
-The Petition for an Extension of the Time Limit to Complete a Graduate Degree Program is available at the following link: http://grad.buffalo.edu/forms/extension.html
+Requests for extensions should be made at least two weeks prior to the start of the semester.

+Extension of Time Checklist: